Metricstream Logo

 • Publishing summaries of copyrighted data used for training

-Supporting Innovation – The Act aims to help startups and small to medium businesses leverage AI with opportunities to develop and train AI algorithms before public release.
+Supporting Innovation – The Act aims to help startups and small to medium-sized businesses leverage AI by providing opportunities to develop and train AI algorithms before public release.
 National authorities have to provide companies with suitable testing conditions that simulate real-world conditions.

 In February 2024, the UK Government announced its response to the 2023 whitepaper consultation on AI regulation.
-Its pro-innovation stance on AI follows an outcome-based approach with a focus on 2 key characteristics – adaptivity and autonomy – that will guide domain specific interpretation.
+Its pro-innovation stance on AI follows an outcome-based approach, focusing on two key characteristics – adaptivity and autonomy – that will guide domain-specific interpretation.

 It provides preliminary definitions for 3 powerful AI systems that are integrated into downstream AI systems: